codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/team-sync.md

 %} -->

-## Selecting SSO method for individual users
+## Select SSO method for individual users

 In addition to setting a default provider for your account, you can select a different provider for each user if so required.
 * New users